nicklalone/CIST_2500/11_CHI_Square/Day2.md

 > FiMedu_Results <- chisq.test(fiMedu$Medu, fimedu$higher)

 And so what does this allow us to do.
-Well, let's give it a look.
+Well, mostly we can store in memory the contingency table which then allows us to do the following:

-FiFedu_Results$expected
+* FiFedu_Results$expected

-FiFedu_Results$observed
+* FiFedu_Results$observed

-FiFedu_Results$residuals
+* FiFedu_Results$residuals

-FiFedu_Results$expected
+* FiFedu_Results$expected